apix0n/daiku-alternatives/anilist/143270/readme.txt

-first key visual of the anime
+teaser key visual of the anime